raphael-proust/raphael/README.md

 ##Foreword

-This folder contains raphael bindings for the js_of_ocaml compiler.
-It is included in a raphael repository in order to keep track of the raphael project.
+This folder contains raphael bindings for the OCaml language through the js_of_ocaml compiler.
+It includes a raphael repository in order to keep track of the raphael project.
 This binding doesn't include raphael's code in anyway.

 ##Usage